 It is the second oldest Fort in India.
 Haveli is present both inside and outside the fort.
 The largest among all is the “Patwon Ki Haveli”.
-The most beautiful among them is the “Salim ji Ki Haveli”, named after the prime minister of Jaisalmer Fort.
+The most beautiful among them is the “Salim Ji Ki Haveli”, named after the prime minister of Jaisalmer Fort.

 After exploring the main things of Jaisalmer, we headed to the Sand dunes, where we experienced the camel ride.
 We went to camel ride at around 5.30.
 The camel walked on the sand dunes slowly.
-We passed some distance from the hotel we stayed till the middle of the dunes by watching sun set.
+We passed some distance from the hotel we stayed till the middle of the dunes by watching the sunset.
 While some of us chose desert safari over camel rides.
 I heard that it was also equally fun and adventurous.

 We came back by 6.30, to the hotel, where some cultural programs started.
-We sat around the campfire, some people played local folk music, danced for that songs on blades and sharp knives.
+We sat around the campfire, some people played local folk music, danced for that song on blades and sharp knives.
 They served some starters and hot tea (chai).
 Later at night we had dinner and returned to our tents.